Welcome to the module ‘Food Security‘ of Towards Zero Hunger.

-Depending on your existing knowledge, each lesson will take 1-3 hours to complete.
+Depending on your existing knowledge, it will take 1-3 hours to complete.

-Earth observation can contribute to reach the goal Zero Hunger, particularly through targets 2.3, 2.4 and 2.C and indicator 2.4.1.
+Earth observation can contribute to reaching the goal Zero Hunger, particularly through targets 2.3, 2.4 and 2.C and indicator 2.4.1.

-This module is relevant to all of these targets and indicator.
+This module is relevant to all of these targets.

-If you want to find out more on EO and different production systems, approaches, or applications, you can choose from the courses below according to their tags.
-The courses will be available in the future and will be released sequentially from the end of 2022 onwards.
+If you want to find out more about EO and different production systems, approaches, or applications, you can choose from the courses below.

 This module’s content is based on, among other sources, a series of keynote lectures on food security by prof. Andrew Nelson (ITC/University of Twente), kindly made available for this course.